mmbman/Katagiri/bendowa-notes.md

 > [MD] Sitting upright, practicing Zen, is the authentic gate to the unconfined realm of this samadhi.

 -  “To disport” is *yuge* (遊戯), from Sanskrit *vikrīḍita* (विक्रीडित).
 Apparantly this appears as *yuke* (遊化) in this version of Bendōwa (EB, p.
 129). *Yu* is “to play.” *Ge* means “to transform.”
 Katagiri Roshi comments on *yuge* in “[Disporting with the Buddhas: Transformation through Play](1987-12-19-Transformation-through-Play).”

+- “Full play” or “to disport” is also discussed in [“Principles of Practice, Talk 5: Direct Transmission” at 14:25](1986-03-23-Principles-of-Practice-Talk-5#1425).

 - *Upright sitting* (端坐): for the character *za* 坐, “sitting”, see [“Katagiri Roshi’s Zazen Instruction”](zazen-instruction).